 The motivations for voluntary simplicity vary, including environmental concerns, a desire to have more free time to travel or raise a family, and to focus on non-consumer goals.
 Voluntary simplicity does not necessarily mean rejecting progress or living a life of poverty.
-Some people ascribing to voluntary simplicity have left high-paying jobs after many years, while others are young people content to live on less.
+Some people ascribing to voluntary simplicity have left high-paying jobs, while others are young people content to live on less.

 Perhaps the unifying theme for those practicing voluntary simplicity is that they seek to determine what is "enough"-a point beyond which further accumulation of consumer goods is either not worth the personal, ecological, and social costs or simply not desirable.
-Unlike traditional economics, which has assumed that people always want more goods and services, voluntary simplicity sees these as only intermediate goals toward more meaningful final goals.
-(See Box 4.3.)
+Unlike traditional economics, which has assumed that people always want more goods and services, voluntary simplicity prioritizes other goals that may enhance broader well-being outcomes, such as increased leisure or living with reduced environmental footprint.